 What happens to the devices after collection

 Once the devices leave the hospital, they go to a reprocessing centre to be hand-sorted.
 This way, any non-PVC items can be identified and removed.
-It’s important that no non-PVC items are sent on to the next stage, as this would mean we’d need to pay extra sorting costs.

 The PVC is then shredded, melted down, and made into new products including new vinyl flooring which can be recycled again and again.